mistic100/HyperCube/README.md

 - `C=000FFF000FFF000FFF000FFF000FFF`: Static checker
 - `A=1 Z=5 C=F0000F`: Animated Red/Blue gradient with zoom applied
 - `A=1 Z=10 C=5F55F500000055F000`: Pulsating Green/Blue

+*Note*: Commands over 20 chars long must be splitted into multiple packets, by limitation of the Serial over Bluetooth protocol.
+Only the last packet will be `\n` terminated.

 ## Application